 According to Susannah Schaefer, Executive Vice Chair and CEO of Smile Train, “This model builds local capacity and long-term, scalable solutions to improving oral health for children around the world.”

-This award-winning technology, which was featured at TEDMED and is used in more than 137 countries, provides doctors anywhere in the world with essential information about cleft anatomy and surgical techniques for cleft repair surgeries by using interactive animated graphics, clear written and oral instructions, and real-life, intra-operative surgical videos.
+This award-winning technology (similar to that which 360 Immersive provides for businesses), which was featured at TEDMED and is used in more than 137 countries, provides doctors anywhere in the world with essential information about cleft anatomy and surgical techniques for cleft repair surgeries by using interactive animated graphics, clear written and oral instructions, and real-life, intra-operative surgical videos.
 Beyond training local surgeons on the ground, Smile Train is currently working on new technologies, such as a speech therapy mobile phone app, to help support children’s post-surgery therapy.

 Dr. Asif Masood, a local Smile Train surgeon in India says, “Surgery is something that cannot be learned from books alone.
 The 3-dimensional simulator helps in understanding what has been described in our text books.”